Anas-AZ/myself/README.md

 A simple websites that i created when i started web development.
 The website is a simple description about myself.
+My javascript projects are also linked to this page.